Jacques Viret: An integral science of music

 The work of Jacques Viret is based on a rigorous investigation from sources, as required by scientific musicology.
 However, they broaden the historicist positivism and music analysis, where it is generally confined to two correlated movements: On the one hand, the musical philology of Jacques Chailley, which elucidates the general laws of musical languages and their perception; On the other hand, the new paradigm, which reconciles modernity and tradition, science and spirituality.
 Jacques Viret is today one of the very rare musicologists claiming the New Paradigm; In this capacity, he joined the team Contrelittérature by Alain Santacreu.
 His perspective, therefore, is defined as totalizing and holistic: the musical fact is considered not only from the objective and partial angle of ordinary musicology, but from that of the receptive or active subject (his consciousness), beyond the cleavage between the various types of music.
 Explanation and commentary then restore its legitimate primacy to sound in the face of writing, and closely link the musical meaning to the human being in its threefold constitution of body, soul, spirit.
 They restore, in a new form, the "musical science" of Pythagorean obedience cultivated in Ancient times and in the Middle Ages: highly rational on one side, in its mathematical slope; Irrationality of the other, in its sensitive, intuitive, even magical (ethos theory, derived from the primitive incantation).
-In the eyes of the thinkers of German Romantism also - among others Schopenhauer, admired by Richard Wagner –, music is much better than an art of pleasure: language of the soul, interiority, revelation of the unspeakable, it opens an access to the "Soul of the world" (empathy, Einfühlung according to Herder, correspondances according to Baudelaire).
+In the eyes of the thinkers of German Romanticism also - among others Schopenhauer, admired by Richard Wagner –, music is much better than an art of pleasure: language of the soul, interiority, revelation of the unspeakable, it opens an access to the "Soul of the world" (empathy, Einfühlung according to Herder, correspondances according to Baudelaire).

 The anthropological humanist musicology, which is promoted by Jacques Viret, integrates the contributions of Carl Gustav Jung's psychology, Gestalt psychology, analytical psychology, transpersonal psychology, neuropsychology).
 It ramifies towards aesthetics, acoustics, hermeneutics, symbolism, metaphysics, sociology, music therapy, pedagogy, psycho - pedagogy, and rhetoric, and includes research on the interpretation (Aufführungspraxis) allowing to execute the old repertoires according to their authenticity.
 It revalues the orality as a living vehicle of traditional practices and knowledge, bearing precious values: vital, human, spiritual (cf. Marcel Jousse).
 This broad, open, spiritualist conception of musical science confers their originality to the works that Jacques Viret has published since 2004 at éditions Pardès, about gregorian chant, Medieval music, Richard Wagner, musicothérapy, Baroque music, and opera.
 Among the transverse problems that they expose, one will particularly mention that of singing in relation (vocal, rhythmic, emotional) with the speech, as the most direct expression of the feeling or musical instinct, and this, from the early childhood (spontaneous childish chantings where emerge elementary musical materials, melodic and rhythmic archetypes).